.

 ANIMALS/PLANTS

-September team members may assist with drive-netting argali, ibex and Goitered gazelles, which are ungulates with large horns and sharp hooves.
+September team members may assist with drive-netting argali, ibex, and Goitered gazelles, which are ungulates with large horns and sharp hooves.
 A netted animal could harm anyone, although that has not happened before.
 We will also capture vultures, small carnivores, and small mammals, which could bite or scratch.
-You must let experienced staff members restrain animals prior to assisting and follow staff instructions carefully and quickly to minimize the possibility of harm.
+You must let experienced staff members restrain animals before assisting and follow staff instructions carefully and quickly to minimize the possibility of harm.
 Always wear gloves when handling animals and wash or sanitize your hands after field work and before eating.

 Avoid domestic dogs whenever possible, as rabies is present in Mongolia.
 You can scare most dogs away by picking up a rock (you don’t usually have to throw it).
 Volunteers may wish to discuss rabies vaccination with their physicians (see the safety section).
 Ticks in the area may transmit tick fever (like Lyme disease).
 They are more prevalent during the spring season (especially June), and they are relatively large and easy to spot.
 Wear appropriate footwear (hiking boots that cover the ankle) and check for ticks daily.